-The radiation impact assessment demonstrates compliance with dose limits for human and non-human biota.
-Nevertheless, further engineering design of closure activities and additional remediation actions are planned, which are expected to lower radiation doses further.
+The current radiation impact assessment for Pit 3 shows that doses are below dose limits for human and non-human biota.
+Nevertheless, further engineering design of closure activities and additional remediation actions are planned, which will then inform a whole of final landform radiation dose assessment.
 The following future work relevant to radiation is planned:

-- a sampling program of bush tucker on the RPA will occur in 2024 to supplement existing data; - the radiation assessment will be re-run and included in the RWD/FLF application after the following has occurred: - o the 2024 bush tucker samples have been analysed; - the BPT for the additional Pit 3 groundwater remediation has been completed and surface water modelling has generated revised concentrations; and - the BPT for the additional RWD groundwater plume remediation has been completed and surface water modelling has generated revised concentrations.
+- a sampling program of bush tucker on the RPA will occur in 2024 to supplement existing data; - the radiation assessment will be re-run for the whole of final landform and included in the RWD/FLF application after the following has occurred: - o the 2024 bush tucker samples have been analysed; - the BPT for the additional Pit 3 groundwater remediation has been completed and surface water modelling has generated revised concentrations; and - the BPT for the additional RWD groundwater plume remediation has been completed and surface water modelling has generated revised concentrations. - the whole of final landform radiation dose assessment will be included in future iterations of the MCP.
+This assessment will include the latest surface water modelling results of predicted CoPC concentrations from all water catchments and radiation exposure from the entire final landform.